therickfactr/therickfactr/README.md

 # The Rickfactr (@therickfactr)
-👋 software engineering for more than 40 years
+👋 building software solutions for more than 45 years

 ## 👀 ...Things that interest me and skills that I have